 4. Support users proactively

 What’s even better than a speedy service desk response?
 Resolving issues before they even become problems.

-That’s where proactive support and even a self-healing help desk can come into play.
+That’s where proactive IT services and even a self-healing help desk can come into play.

-The company my friend Jason worked for had implemented a process whereby a member of the service desk team visited sites weekly to support users.
+The company Jason worked for, for example, had implemented a process whereby a member of the service desk team visited sites weekly to support users.
 This was a first step toward proactively supporting their employees with technical issues.